ASBoldt/NCSU-GBS-Pipeline/TASSEL_20121011/README.txt

 	* Tags_Totaled.txt = number of unique tags across all lanes
 	* Tags_by_Taxa.txt = number of tags and taxa combination by lane over all lanes

-* The plugin does create large intermediate files that can be deleted once the program completes.
+* The plug-in does create large intermediate files that can be deleted once the program completes.
 Any files in PROGRAM_DIR/outputs/FastqPariedEndTagsAndTaxa that start with "read...." and end with ".txt" can be removed to recover disk space.

-* The plugin alters the second key file and stores it as [keyfile2]_mod.key.
+* The plug-in alters the second key file and stores it as [keyfile2]_mod.key.
 	Once processing of all data files is complete, this file can and should be deleted.
-If it is left within the directory it will be appended to each time the pluging is run.
+If it is left within the directory it will be appended to each time the plug-in is run.

 --------------------------------------------------------------------------------
 GETTING STARTED TIPS: